la jolla ocean beach side

 Visit the La Jolla Underwater Park

 This underwater park is located between Ellen Browning Scripps Park and La Jolla Shores.
-It spans over 6,000 acres and has some amazing sights underwater!
-You’ll find 2 underwater canyons, 2 artificial reefs, and a dreamy kelp forest, all of which provide food and shelter to all the marine life there.
+It spans over 6,000 acres and has some amazing underwater sights!
+You’ll find two underwater canyons, two artificial reefs, and a dreamy kelp forest, all of which provide food and shelter to the native marine life.

 Stop by the Children’s Pool

 If you don’t have kids, don’t write this destination off just yet!
-The Children’s Pool is named this way because in the 1930s, a sea wall was built so children could safely swim on the La Jolla beach.
+The Children’s Pool is named this way because, in the 1930s, a sea wall was built so children could safely swim on La Jolla beach.

 However, today, you won’t find kids swimming here.
 Instead, you’ll see lots of harbor seals!
 This is because the area slowly filled up with sand, making it a fantastic place for these seals to come onto land and raise their young.